mzakyr42/gitifetch/README.md

 # gitifetch

-gitifetch is a stupid git information fetch program written in Shell (Posix Shell).
+gitifetch is a stupid git information fetch program written in /bin/sh (which is bash).

 i will not update this repository to often because i have school and all kind of stuff.
 I'm just a child you know